 H&R Block is a trustworthy name if you want to go and have your taxes done in person, but its software is also a good option.
 It’s still not quite as intuitive as TurboTax’s, but it’s getting there.
 And it also has started offering the option to get live tax help while you’re filing your own taxes at home.

 H&R Block offers:

-- It’s Maximum Refund Guarantee, which means that if you use H&R Block’s software as well as another program that gives you a smaller tax liability or bigger refund, you’ll get a refund and free amendment to your return.
+- Its Maximum Refund Guarantee, which means that if you use H&R Block’s software as well as another program that gives you a smaller tax liability or bigger refund, you’ll get a refund and free amendment to your return.

 - Free in-person audit support if you purchase and use their software.
 When you get audited, your audit support is free, and comes from a real-live person.
 This is one of the better audit support options on the market.

 - Loads of forms available on its free version.
 Each type of tax software comes with various levels, with the more affordable options giving you access to fewer tax forms.
 The free version of H&R Block is surprisingly robust and fits a variety of tax situations.
 Some of the impressive features of the free version include support for student loan interest, tuition payment, child and dependent care support, social security, and unemployment income.

 TaxAct is known more for its low prices than anything else, but it also has a good interface and is good at helping you find deductions to save money.
 TaxAct’s process isn’t quite as guided and foolproof as TurboTax.
 But if you know which income and deductions you’re going to file, it’s easy to use.

 - Direct deposit returns to an American Express Serve Free Reloads Prepaid Debit Account, which gives you easy access to your tax return money.